mantidproject/mantid/docs/source/interfaces/ILL/SimpleScanViewer.rst

       the beam and does not contain data.
     * if there are 2 ROIs, it simply linearly interpolates from these two to place more ROIs.
 Their size is the mean of the original ROIs.
+    * if there are more than 2 ROIs, no linear interpolation can take place and an error message is thrown.

 .. categories:: Interfaces